 According to a 1919 manual for screenwriters there are only thirty-seven possible story lines.
-Others claim there a fewer -Tolstoy reckoned there were only two.
+Others claim there are fewer.
+Tolstoy reckoned there were only two, but then he only wrote for the stage.

 The manual was written at a time when Hollywood was establishing itself and becoming synonymous with the word movie.
 Twenty three years later it produced what is often claimed to be one of the best films ever made – Michael Curtiz’s Casablanca.